abhishekamralkar/riemann-kafka-jmx-1/README.md

 # kafka-topics-broker

-The project collects the following three metrics from all the topics of kafka.
+The project collects the following three metrics from all the topics of kafka systems.

 1. kafka.topics.messages-in.MeanRate
 2. kafka.topics.bytes-in.MeanRate